SonahLab/twitch-chat-hit-counter/course-material/MODULE_5.md

     ```

-### Integration Testing
+### E2E Tests
 - [ ] Run the application:
     ```shell
     ./gradlew bootRun
     ```
-- [ ] Your ChatBot should be streaming incoming events, producer should be writing them to kafka
+- [ ] Your ChatBot should be streaming incoming events and the producer should be writing them to kafka
 - [ ] Verify application **stdout** logs and that your `TwitchChatEventConsumer` is actually receiving the newly written kafka records